-- 1. Undergraduate degree in Education or a related field.
-A high academic standing (normally a minimum of B (GPA 3.0)) is expected. - 2.
-Related work/volunteer experience is valued. - 3.
-Two letters of reference (one academic and one professional) attesting to academic and work experiences and personal characteristics.
+- Undergraduate degree in Education or a related field.
+A high academic standing (normally a minimum of B (GPA 3.0)) is expected. - Related work/volunteer experience is valued. - Two letters of reference (one academic and one professional) attesting to academic and work experiences and personal characteristics.

-4. Statement of Intent: 250-word statement outlining the applicant's academic background and reasons for applying to the program.
+Statement of Intent: 250-word statement outlining the applicant's academic background and reasons for applying to the program.
 The applicant should also describe how the program will support her or his professional growth.

-- J

-Required Courses (2.0 units)

-GTSL 6360 0.5 unit
+☐ GTSL 6360 0.5 unit

-GTSL 6364 0.5 unit
+☐ GTSL 6364 0.5 unit

-GTSL 6367 0.5 unit
+☐ GTSL 6368 0.5 unit

-□ GTSL 6368 0.5 unit
+□ 0.5 unit selected from the following: